RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 4. Copy `etc/managementportal/config/oauth_client_details.csv.template` to `etc/managementportal/config/oauth_client_details.csv` and change OAuth client credentials for production MP.
 The OAuth client for the frontend will be loaded automatically and does not need to be listed in this file.
 This file will be read at each startup.
 The current implementation overwrites existing clients with the same client ID, so be aware of this if you have made changes to a client listed in this file using the Management Portal frontend.
 This behaviour might change in the future.

+5. Finally, copy `etc/radar-backend/radar.yml.template` to `etc/radar-backend/radar.yml` and edit it, especially concerning the monitor email address configuration.

+### Optional
+This is a set of optional configuration which is not required but could be useful.

-5. (Optional) Next copy the `etc/webserver/ip-access-control.conf.template` to `etc/webserver/ip-access-control.conf` and configure restriction of admin tools (like portainer and kafka-manager) to certain known IP addresses.
+1. For added security, copy the `etc/webserver/ip-access-control.conf.template` to `etc/webserver/ip-access-control.conf` and configure restriction of admin tools (like portainer and kafka-manager) to certain known IP addresses.
 For easy configuration two examples are included in the comments.
 By default all IPs are allowed.

-6. Finally, copy `etc/radar-backend/radar.yml.template` to `etc/radar-backend/radar.yml` and edit it, especially concerning the monitor email address configuration.

-7. (Optional) Note: To have different flush.size for different topics, you can create multipe property configurations for a single connector.
+2. Note: To have different flush.size for different topics, you can create multipe property configurations for a single connector.
 To do that,

-	7.1 Create multiple property files that have different `flush.size` for given topics.
+	2.1 Create multiple property files that have different `flush.size` for given topics.
 	Examples [sink-hdfs-high.properties](https://github.com/RADAR-base/RADAR-Docker/blob/dev/dcompose-stack/radar-cp-hadoop-stack/etc/sink-hdfs-high.properties) , [sink-hdfs-low.properties](https://github.com/RADAR-base/RADAR-Docker/blob/dev/dcompose-stack/radar-cp-hadoop-stack/etc/sink-hdfs-low.properties)

-	7.2 Add `CONNECTOR_PROPERTY_FILE_PREFIX: <prefix-value>` environment variable to `radar-hdfs-connector` service in `docker-compose` file.
+	2.2 Add `CONNECTOR_PROPERTY_FILE_PREFIX: <prefix-value>` environment variable to `radar-hdfs-connector` service in `docker-compose` file.

-	7.3 Add created property files to the `radar-hdfs-connector` service in `docker-compose` with name abides to prefix-value mentioned in `CONNECTOR_PROPERTY_FILE_PREFIX`
+	2.3 Add created property files to the `radar-hdfs-connector` service in `docker-compose` with name abides to prefix-value mentioned in `CONNECTOR_PROPERTY_FILE_PREFIX`

 	```ini
 	    radar-hdfs-connector: